Hiof-rammeverk-gruppe-1/FrameScraper/README.md

 This framework was made as a part of the framework course at Østfold Univeristy College.
 Part of the reason why we made this framework was that we wished to have a quick and easy system for parsing HTML code and searching for specific content in said code.

-FrameScraper is recognized through both Maven and Gradle, so you can easily implement this into your own projects with a build.gradle dependency or a maven dependency; how to do this is described below.
+FrameScraper is recognized through both Maven and Gradle, so you can easily implement it into your own projects with a build.gradle dependency or a maven dependency; how to do this is described below.

 For more documentation please refer to our [JavaDoc](https://javadoc.jitpack.io/com/github/Hiof-rammeverk-gruppe-1/Framescraper/1.0.0/javadoc/).